Abol-Qasem Qa'em-Maqam: Life

 After the death of his father in 1821, Abol-Qasem succeeded him as the minister of the crown prince Abbas Mirza (died 1833), whose broad-minded and progressive outlook appealed to Abol-Qasem.
 Serving the crown prince with much loyalty and determination, Abol-Qasem accompanied Abbas Mirza in his wars and was the architect behind his attempted reforms.
 In 1823, Abol-Qasem played a part in negotiating a peace treaty with the Ottoman Empire, leading to the Treaty of Erzurum.
 Later in the same year, Abol-Qasem was compelled to retire due to suspicions of friendship with the Russian Empire.
 He was later restored to his former position in 1825, but soon fell out of favour with shah (king) Fath-Ali Shah Qajar (r.
 1797–1834) due to his opposition against a war with Russia.
 As a result, Abol-Qasem was exiled in Mashhad during the entirety of the Russo-Persian War of 1826–1828.
 He was eventually reinstated once again and assigned to negotiate a peace treaty with Russia, who had inflicted a crushing defeat on the Iranians during the war, occupying parts of the Caucasus and most of Azerbaijan (including its provincial capital Tabriz).

-The almost total anihiliation of the Iranian army and the taxing Russian demands caused further difficulties to Fath-Ali Shah and Abbas Mirza.
+The almost total annihilation of the Iranian army and the taxing Russian demands caused further difficulties to Fath-Ali Shah and Abbas Mirza.
 Ali Mirza Shaja ol-Saltaneh, a son of Fath-Ali Shah and governor-general of Khorasan, took advantage of the situation by forcing his father to acknowledge him as the new crown prince, albeit this lasted briefly.
 This made Abbas Mirza and Abol-Qasem speed up the peace negotiations with Russia, leading to the Treaty of Turkmenchay.
 Most of Russia's demands were accepted, which included the cession of the Iranian provinces Iravan, Nakhjavan and Talesh.
 Another term in the treaty was that Abbas Mirza was to become the indisputably legitimate heir to the Iranian throne.
 During the negotiations, Abol-Qasem had been determined to recover as much land as possibly, even agreeing to financially reimburse the Russians in order to keep Azerbaijan.
 The Iranian defeat changed Abol-Qasem's outlook on the Russians, as demonstrated in one of his qasidehs, where he regrets the change of Iran's fortune.
-He had now acknowledged that it was no longer the Iranians who were the superior force but the Russians.
+He had now acknowledged that it was no longer the Iranians who were the superior force in the region but the Russians.